vanman110/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/ASA-E/LAB_02_migrate_to_asc.md

 ### Create an Azure Spring Apps Enterprise service

-As the next step, you will create an Azure Spring Apps Enterprise Service instance.
+As the first step, you will create an Azure Spring Apps Enterprise Service instance.
 You will use for this purpose Azure CLI.
 If you are interested in accomplishing this programmatically, review the Microsoft documentation that describes the provisioning process.

 - [Quickstart: Provision Azure Spring Apps using Azure CLI](https://learn.microsoft.com/azure/spring-apps/quickstart-deploy-infrastructure-vnet-azure-cli?tabs=azure-spring-apps-enterprise)